Lagrangian cobordism of positroid links

 \subsection{Acknowledgments}

 This project was initiated at American Institute of Mathematics (AIM) during the workshop ``Cluster algebras and braid varieties'' in January 2023.
 We are grateful to AIM and the workshop organizers Roger Casals, Mikhail Gorsky, Melissa Sherman-Bennett, and Jos\'{e} Simental.
-We thank James Hughes and Peng Zhou for helpful discussions.
+We thank James Hughes, Melissa Sherman-Bennett and Peng Zhou for helpful discussions.
 We thank Pavel Galashin for introducing us to bounded affine permutations.
 Finally, we thank Roger Casals and Pavel Galashin for comments on an earlier draft of the article.
+We are grateful to the anonymous referees for helpful comments and for the suggestion to use \cref{lma:inverse_bap} to shorten the proof of \cref{thm:main1}.
 JA was supported by the Knut and Alice Wallenberg Foundation.
 YB was supported by NRF grant NRF-2022R1C1C1005941.
 OCS was supported by NSF grant DMS-2103188.
 MC was supported by an AMS-Simons Travel Grant.
 AW was supported by an AMS-Simons Travel Grant and NSF grant DMS-2238131.